chingu-voyages/voyage-project-tier2-restaurantsim/README.md

 -   Menu Fetching and Display
     - [ ] Fetch menu data from the Menus API to retrieve restaurant data.
     - [ ] Ensure the menu includes images, food names, prices, restaurant names and country for each item.
-    - [ ] Implement search functionality to easily find menu items from specific restaurant.
     - [ ] Implement filter functionality to display menu items by category.
+    - [ ] Display restaurants on an interactive map using a mapping API (e.g., Google Maps).
+    - [ ] Upon clicking a specific restaurant on map, dynamically fetch and display its menu items.

 -   Order Management